ryan-saffer/xero-coding-challenge/README.md

+# Solution

+# Task

+---

 ## Hi

 You are going through a technical interview with us at Xero, how exciting!

 The purpose of this exercise is to get you building something that solves an actual customer problem, lets you think through it and start on it on your own, so that you can come in and walk us through your solution.

 ## Overview

 One of the core daily interactions that users have with the Xero mobile application is bank reconciliation, where bank transactions are matched against the corresponding accounting records (Invoices, Bills, etc.).